LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/creating-buttons-and-banners.md

 ## Engagement Settings

-**To ensure the experience is both engaging and non-intrusive, LiveEngage offers the following settings:**
+**To ensure the experience is both engaging and non-intrusive, the Conversational Cloud offers the following settings:**

 ### Number of displays